Integral models of Shimura varieties with parahoric level structure: Introduction

 which is to say a ``local model diagram'' consisting of maps of $\O_E$-schemes

-where $\pi$ is a $\calG^\circ$-torsor, and $q$ is smooth and $\calG^\circ$-equivariant.
+where $\pi$ is a $\calG^{c, \circ}$-torsor, and $q$ is smooth and $\calG^{c, \circ}$-equivariant.
+Here, $\calG^{c, \circ}$ is the (smooth) quotient\footnote{This quotient by $\calZ_s$ is omitted in \cite{RapoportGuide} and other references.
+If $(G, X)$ is of Hodge type, then $\calZ_s=\{1\}$ and so $\calG^{c,\circ}=\calG^\circ$.} $\calG^\circ/\calZ_s$, where $\calZ_s$ is the Zariski closure in $\calG^\circ$ of the maximal $\R$-split but $\Q$-anisotropic subtorus of the center of $G$.
 This conjecture was inspired by a similar result for Shimura varieties of PEL type that first appeared in Deligne and one of us (G.P) \cite{DelignePappas}, and de Jong \cite{deJongGamma0} for special cases, and in the book of Rapoport-Zink \cite{RapZinkBook} more generally.
 In particular, the work of Rapoport and Zink implies such a result for many Shimura varieties of PEL type with parahoric level structure but with an ad-hoc definition of ${\rm M}^{\rm loc}_{G,X}$ given case-by-case.
 See the survey article \cite{PRS} for more information and for additional references.

 When $G$ splits over a tamely ramified extension a candidate for ${\rm M}^{\loc}_{G,X}$ was constructed in \cite{PaZhu} by one of us (G.P) and Zhu.
 The construction of {\em loc.~cit.} is reviewed in \S 2, and uses the affine Grassmannian for $G.$ In \S 2.3 we show that it also has a more direct description as an orbit closure in a standard ({\em i.e.}~not affine) Grassmannian.
-We show that these local models ${\rm M}^{\loc}_{G,X}$ can be used to control the integral models $\SSh_{\eK^\circ}(G,X)$ in Theorem \ref{introthmI} \'etale locally:
+We show that these local models ${\rm M}^{\loc}_{G,X}$ can be used to control the integral models $\SSh_{\eK^\circ}(G,X)$ in Proposition \ref{introthmI} \'etale locally:

 \begin{ithm} If $\kappa/\kappa(v)$ is a finite extension, and $z \in \SSh_{\eK^\circ}(G,X)(\kappa),$ then there exists $w \in {\rm M}^{\loc}_{G,X}(\kappa')$, with $\kappa'/\kappa$ a finite extension, such that there is an isomorphism of strict henselizations \end{ithm}